rancher/rancher-docs/docs/integrations-in-rancher/cloud-marketplace/aws-marketplace-payg-integration/upgrading-rancher-payg-cluster.md

 ---
-title: Upgrading Rancher PAYG Cluster
+title: Upgrading Rancher Prime PAYG Cluster in AWS
 ---

-The marketplace PAYG offer is tied to a billing adapter AND Rancher Prime version.
-These are updated periodically as new version of the billing adapter or Rancher are released.
+The AWS Marketplace PAYG offering is tied to a billing adapter and the Rancher Prime version.
+These are updated periodically as new version of the billing adapter or Rancher Prime are released.

-In that case the helm chart will be updated with new tags and digests and new version of helm chart will be uploaded.
-In order to upgrade the deployed helm chart with new version, execute the following helm command:
+In this situation, the helm chart will be updated with new tags and digests, and a new version of the helm chart will be uploaded.
+To upgrade the deployed helm chart with the latest version, run the following helm command:

 ```shell
 helm upgrade -n cattle-rancher-csp-deployer-system rancher-cloud --create-namespace \